Hi, my name is

 A quick snapshot of what I've been doing.

-Director of Employee Success
+Previous role: Director of Employee Experience / Employee Success

 San Francisco | 2018–present